 Our genealogy collection is housed in our Local History Room, located on the Library’s second floor.
 All materials in the Local History Room are for reference only and do not circulate, but photocopiers and microfilm reader/printers are available for your use.
 The Local History Room is open to the public during regular library hours.

-The Ohio Room is the local repository for much of the county’s historical material.
+The Local History Room is the local repository for much of the county’s historical material.
 The collection includes Marion County histories, city directories, biographical sketches of early residents, family histories compiled by local historians, cemetery inscriptions, plat maps, vital records, censuses, local newspapers, high school yearbooks, and books on our most famous political personalities – Warren G. Harding and Norman Thomas.

-However, the Ohio Room is not purely local in scope.
+However, the Local History Room is not purely local in scope.
 The collection houses histories and genealogy publications for most of Ohio’s counties, various U.S. and Ohio census indexes, and information from other states along the migration routes of early Marion County settlers.
 Online databases and the Internet provide access to information worldwide.

 Birth and death records 1867-1908